symphonycms/jit_image_manipulation/README.markdown

 In order pull images from external sources, you must set up a white-list of trusted sites.
 To do this, goto "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
 To match anything use a single asterisk (*).

 ## Change Log

+**Version 1.12**

+- Fixes issue where cached images would be delivered even though the original file was removed (thanks @michael-e)
+- Fixes direct display mode (thanks @michael-e)
+- Output errors and correctly set 404 headers when things go wrong

 **Version 1.11**